teaching-FEEC/dgm-2025.2/projects/super-video-decompression/README.md

 The methodology proposed for the Super Video Decompression project encompasses architectural selection, rigorous dataset preparation, specialized loss function utilization, and a comprehensive evaluation plan designed to ensure model robustness and real-time feasibility.

 ### Model Tasks and Architecture Justification
-The project necessitated the training of specific models tailored to three distinct problem tasks:
+The project required the training of specific models tailored to three distinct problem tasks:

 1. Decompression (1x): Input consists of compressed frames (H.264/AVC), output is the restored image at 1x resolution.
 2. Super Resolution (2x): Input consists of frames reduced in size (downscaled but without compression artifacts), output is the frame at 2x resolution.
 3. Decompression Adequacy for 2X (ad2x): Input consists of frames that have been "decompressed" at 1x resolution, output is the frame upscaled to 2x resolution.

 ### Architectural Design

-The compact architecture was selected as the foundational network design.
-This choice was justified by its ability to achieve real-time feasibility during operation and its structural simplicity, which facilitates the crucial step of converting the final model into shaders for optimized deployment.
+The compact architecture (VGG style rectangular convolutionak net) was selected as the foundational network architecture.
+This choice was justified by the combination of its variations of achieving real-time feasibility during operation and its structural simplicity, which facilitates the crucial step of converting the final model into shaders for optimized use in production.

-For each of the three tasks, three distinct model sizes were trained: Super, Mega, and Ultra.
-This expanded division was necessary because the default smallest size, Super, was found to be too rigid and possess limited learning capacity.
-Consequently, the Mega model was introduced, defined as having precisely double the parameter count of the Super model while maintaining approximately one-third the parameter count of the Ultra model.
+For each of the three tasks, three distinct model sizes were trained: Super(47k parameters), Mega(93k parameters), and Ultra(280k parameters).

+The default smallest size, Super, was found to be too rigid and possess limited learning capacity.
+For that reason we created the custom sized Mega model, defined as having around double the parameter count of the Super model while maintaining approximately one-third the parameter count of the Ultra model.
+Still, all model variations may be useful, when taking account all possible devices that could take advantage of this project.
+For production deployment, typical improvement pipeline would have the following formats:
+- Ultra (1x) ->  Ultra  (ad2x) ->   Super  (2x)   (for powerful machines)
+- Ultra (1x) ->  Mega  (ad2x)  -> Mega(2x) (for powerful machines)
+- Ultra (1x) ->  Super (ad2x)  -> Super (2x)  (for intermediary machines)
+- Mega (1x) ->  Mega (ad2x)  ->  Mega (2x) (for intermediary machines)
+- Super (1x) ->  Super (ad2x) ->  Super (2x) (for edge devices, mobile or weak notebooks)

 ### Training Regimen and Loss Functions

-The training methodology involved exploring advanced architectures.
-The network utilized convolutional sequential layers to maintain compatibility with varying input sizes.
+Starting from a pretrain, at first model training was not improving the validation metrics.
+Compressed images are mathematically very similar to the Original ones, so we needed a way to create a Loss that was more sensitive to the issues created by compression.

-Specialized loss functions were critical for optimizing detail recovery and artifact suppression:
+We created four novel Loss functions to guide the model into learning, they were critical for optimizing detail recovery and artifact suppression:

-1. Canny Edge Loss: This function measures the overlap of edges using Dice Loss (0.25%) and applies L1 (Charbonier Loss) exclusively in the regions identified as edges by a Differentiable Canny Edge Detector.
+1. Canny Edge Loss: This function measures the overlap of edges using Dice Loss (0.25%) and applies L1 (Charbonier Loss, 0.75%) exclusively in the regions identified as edges by a Differentiable Canny Edge Detector.
-2. Patch Variance Loss: This function applies Mean Squared Error (MSE), scaled (1 for compressed image, 0 for original image), weighted by the formula 1−variance over 20-pixel patches.
-This mechanism effectively directs the loss function's attention to areas with high variation.
+2. Patch Variance Loss: This function applies Mean Squared Error (MSE), scaled (1 for compressed image, 0 for original image), weighted by color variance over 20-pixel patches.
+This mechanism effectively directs the loss function's attention to areas with high detail and object movement.
-3. Face Aware Loss (FAL): This loss combines SSIM, Charbonier, and MSE metrics, calculated strictly within the regions identified as faces by an initial face detector.
-This attention mechanism requires the creation of specialized batches containing only facial patches.
+3. Face Aware Loss: This loss combines SSIM, Charbonier, and MSE losses, calculated strictly within the regions identified as faces by an initial face detector.
+This attention mechanism requires the creation of specialized batches containing only facial patches and pre computing face bounding boxes for the whole dataset, it required a huge rewrite of the training framework.
 4. Combined Patch Variance: A combination of SSIM, Charbonier, and MSE is measured, employing the same attention mechanism leveraged in the Patch Variance Loss.

 ### Evaluation Methodology